Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter3.md

 "Dan, why did you summon me?"
 Ljörn asked, turning back to Hjalvir.
 "I'm only a farmer."

 "Farmer?
 Hah!"
 Hjalvir said with a laugh.
 "Have you not come with weapons and armour?
 I have heard about your adventure to that ruin.
 You'll be a good guide for the group, and your brother too."
-Hjalvir turned to the bear-cloaked man, and continued, "You will lead the group."
+Hjalvir turned to the bear-cloaked man, and continued, "You will lead the group.
+You are called...?"

+"Ingólfr," said bear-cloaked man.

 Ljörn bowed his head, understanding his place in the group.
 He was still hesitant, but decided to go along with them.
 He wouldn't dare defy Hjalvir.
 "I'll go and don my armour," he said.